3 Free Nature Scavenger Hunt Printables for Kids (In 2023)

 Keep reading below for more great ideas to make the most of your nature scavenger hunt.

-1. Print out your free nature scavenger hunt from the download at the bottom of the post.
+1. Print out your free nature scavenger hunt from the download below.
 Choose the one that’s right for your kids.

 2. Be clear on the rules, especially if you have older kids.

-• Discuss where they can find items outdoors and set boundaries for how far kids can search on their own.
+• Discuss where they can find items outdoors and set boundaries for how far kids can search.

 • Set clear expectations with their picture-taking device.